ricklove/rick-love-master/tools/vscode/auto-imports-fix/README.md

 # auto-imports-fix README

-Fix auto imports for mono repos. vscode will auto import using relative path, change it to the correct package import name (and add it to package.json).
+Fix auto imports for mono repos. vscode will auto import using relative path, change it to the correct package import name.

 ## Features

 - Fix auto import path
-- Add package name to package.json with `*` version
+- monorepos:
+  - Rush (rush.json at root)

 ## Requirements